QuEraComputing/Bloqade.jl/docs/src/contrib.md

-If you are interested in contributing to this package, please consider going through this guide to help make your developing workflow smooth.
+If you are interested in contributing to this package, please consider going through this guide to help make your development workflow as smooth as possible.

-Contributing to the documentation is always a good start to get yourself familiar with the community and workflows.
+Contributing to documentation and unit tests are always great ways to get yourself familiar with the community and workflows.

+## CLI Tool

+There is a CLI tool in this repository at `.ci/run` that can help you simplify your workflow substantially.
+You can run `.ci/run -h` in your terminal to see the help message. or run `.ci/run <command> -h` to see the help message of each command.
+Below are some common use cases.

 ## Documentation

 ## Setup Documentation

-If you are editing the documentation, you can use the `serve` command:
+If you're editing the documentation, you can use the `serve` command:

 ```sh
 .ci/run doc serve
 ```

-to serve the documentation locally, and it will automatically update the served webpage while you editing.
+to serve the documentation locally, and it will automatically update the served webpage while you are editing.

 If you wish to just build the documentation, you can use `build` command, which will run the build: